GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

 - The path to document capture
   - hybrid (start on desktop, switch to phone for capture)
   - standard (start on phone)
-- The git sha of the idp tested (available from the Environment status page)
+- The git sha of the IdP tested (available from the Environment status page)
 - Any issues encountered!

 If an issue is found, we need to work quickly to triage and determine if the problem is being